Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 ## Compatibility

+Requires Stardew Valley 1.5.5 / SMAPI 3.13 beginning with version 1.10.
-Works with Stardew Valley 1.5 / SMAPI 3.9, single and multiplayer (but see further notes on Multiplayer below).
+Older versions work with Stardew Valley 1.5 / SMAPI 3.9.

+Works in single and multiplayer modes (but see further notes on Multiplayer below).
 No known incompatibilities with other mods.